Chinese (sky) lanterns

 Animals can become entangled in fallen lantern frames and suffer from injury and stress struggling to get free, or starve to death.
 Marine life is endangered by lanterns falling into the sea.

-This barn owl was found dead in a lantern frame (photo © Simon Pain).
+This barn owl pictured above was found dead in a lantern frame (photo © Simon Pain).

 Sky lanterns can cause fires, which destroy habitats and set animal housing, feed and bedding alight.
 They are already been banned in some countries and fire services have issued warnings to people over the fire risk following incidents such as the Smethwick recycling plant fire.